ariadne-cps/ariadne/README.md

 where no error should appear.

-To build libraries, tests and examples, simply type:
+To build libraries, tests, examples and tutorials, simply type:

 ```
 $ make
 ```

-To build the documentation, use:
+To build the documentation, instead use:

 ```
 $ make doc